aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::client::GetErrorMessage

-    With this function you can retrieve the Curl error message associated with the error code passed back via a request calbback.
+    With this function you can retrieve the Curl error message associated with the error code passed back via a request callback.
 The function will return 1 on success, or 0 on failure.

     :param errorCode: parameter holding the error code passed back via a request callback
     :param errorMessage: output string parameter holding the associated error message